xris1658/yadaw/doc/BUILD.md

   vcpkg install ade sqlite3 sqlite-modern-cpp yaml-cpp
   ```
   We need to have `pkg-config` installed before installing packages with vcpkg,
   which is why we install Homebrew previously.
-While Homebrew is more commonly
+While Homebrew is a package
-  used on macOS, I use vcpkg because it has the library `ade`, which is a little
+  manager more commonly used on macOS, I use vcpkg because it has the library
-  part of OpenCV.
-With only Homebrew, I might have to install OpenCV as a whole.
+  `ade`, which is a little part of OpenCV.
+With only Homebrew, I might have to
+  install the entire OpenCV.
 - Download source of YADAW, configure and build the project:
   ```shell
   git clone https://github.com/xris1658/yadaw